 He that loveth his life shall lose it; and he that hateth his life in this world shall keep it unto life eternal.
 (John 12:25, KJV)

-In the above quote Jesus of Nazareth is referring to the crossroads of choosing between defending the life we have known as a wolf in a pack – with all its illusions – and also letting that life go in order to enter the unknown.
+In the above quote, Jesus of Nazareth is referring to the crossroads of choosing between defending the life we have known as a wolf in a pack – with all its illusions – and also letting that life go in order to enter the unknown.
 To defend our life is to ‘loveth it’, but because it has been based on illusions, sooner or later we will ‘lose it’.
 To ‘hateth our life’ means, in my interpretation, to recognize the illusion of control and decide that we are finally ready to face Reality in the truest sense of that word.

 Sacrifice, or Sacra (sacred), Face (make), was what the ancients understood as the power of “sacred making”.
 Sacred sacrifices have been made all throughout history; from the early Hebrews who made burnt offerings at the Temple, to the Mayans who beheaded humans atop the pyramids of Chichén Itzá, to Socrates and Jesus, who offered their lives as messages of truth.
 In ancient Shamanic cultures for instance, the apprentice shaman receives a “calling”which involves an agonizing sacrificial torture, death, and often dismemberment in the spirit world (in alternate states of consciousness) and subsequently reassembles and is reborn into an earthly body, possessing newly found Shamanic wisdom.

 The idea is that only through the death experience can man fully understand his life experience.
-Only through the realization that his days on earth are finite and his identity is illusory, can man truly grasp the importance of living his days with honour, integrity, and service to his fellow man.
+Only through the realization that his days on earth are finite and his identity is illusory, can man truly grasp the importance of living his days with honor, integrity, and service to his fellow man.

 Sacrifice has existed as long as it has been misunderstood.
 All through history, sacrifice has consisted mainly in actions of destruction; burning, ritual killing, fasting, sexual abstinence and blood-letting.
 Unfortunately, we have fooled ourselves into believing that we can obliterate destructive elements in our culture by repressing or destroying them.
 All these acts have completely negated the notion of Self-Love, of authentic appreciation for ourselves, and the dark and light within us, and thus the failure to integrate the Shadow Self within us.

-Sacrifice is only possible with conscious labour and voluntary suffering.
+Sacrifice is only possible with conscious labor and voluntary suffering.
 Sacrifice has nothing to do with morbid self-punishment, but rather it is necessary to give up something in order to make space within you for something new.

 If you want to rebuild a house, the first thing you have to do is to demolish the old one.
 In yourself on the other hand, you must “give up” or sacrifice all the inner drainers of energy and freedom; character flaws like fears, laziness, low-self esteem, egotism, ideology attachments, and culturally conditioned desires.
 This will require immense Self-Exploration, Self-Understanding and Self-Love first.